Linaro/website/_posts/current/blog/2021-06-02-arm-transfers-cmsis-pack-technology-to-linaro.md

 # Introducing the Open-CMSIS-Pack Project

-The Open-CMSIS-Pack project will deliver a standard for software component packaging and related foundation tools for validation, distribution, integration, management, and maintenance.
+The Open-CMSIS-Pack project aims to deliver a standard for software component packaging and related foundation tools for validation, distribution, integration, management, and maintenance.

-The initial focus of the Open-CMSIS-Pack project will be command-line tools and CMake workflows that enable the broader ecosystem to integrate CMSIS-Pack-based development flows.
+The initial focus of the Open-CMSIS-Pack project is command-line tools and CMake workflows that enable the broader ecosystem to integrate CMSIS-Pack-based development flows.
 This project is the starting point for evolving the CMSIS-Pack technology into a true open standard for MCU software component packaging, targeting key interfaces for major IoT platforms and producing a framework that can be embraced across the ecosystem.

 # Timeline